 Join now for full access to ALL stories and get a free e-guide!

 The Speedgoat 4 shoes are not waterproof, but dry out quickly because of the airy uppers, so they would be good shoes for typically dry dayhiking and ultralight backpacking on trails that are generally well-constructed and not littered with big rocks.
 There’s also a waterproof-breathable version, the Speedgoat 4 GTX ($160).

 I’ve been very impressed with the Speedgoat line.
 As I wrote in my review of the Speedgoat 3, wearing them running rim-to-rim-to-rim across the Grand Canyon in a day—42 miles and over 21,000 vertical feet, which I’d done a couple of times before, in different shoes each time—I fully expected to beat up my feet again.
 But in those shoes, my feet actually felt good (just very fatigued) at the end of that long day.

 The impressive comfort and support for their low weight, very good traction, and unparalleled cushion of the Hoka One One Speedgoat 4 and Speedgoat Mid 2 GTX—which adds ankle support and Gore-Tex waterproof-breathable protection—arguably make them the best shoes out there for hikers, trail runners, and ultralight and lightweight backpackers who prefer the lightest footwear.

-BUY IT NOW You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase any version of the men’s or women’s Hoka One One Speedgoat 4 at backcountry.com or Moosejaw.com, or the men’s or women’s Hoka One One Speedgoat Mid 2 GTX at backcountry.com or Moosejaw.com, or any version of either shoe at rei.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase any version of the men’s or women’s Hoka One One Speedgoat 4 at backcountry.com, Moosejaw.com, or rei.com, or the men’s or women’s Hoka One One Speedgoat Mid 2 GTX at Moosejaw.com or rei.com, or any version of either shoe at rei.com.